Koh Panyee | A floating village in Phang Nga Bay

 Koh Panyee is one of the most fascinating cultural stops on James Bond Island tours.
 Built entirely on stilts by Indonesian fishermen, this floating village sits at the foot of a towering limestone cliff in Phang Nga Bay.
 With its wooden walkways, seafood stalls, souvenir shops, and the iconic floating football pitch, it's a refreshing change from the region’s usual nature-only experiences.

-How to visit Koh Panyee
+How to visit Koh Panyee?

 You can only visit Koh Panyee by boat, usually as part of a full-day James Bond Island tour.
 The most common routes are from Phuket, using speedboats, catamarans, or big boats that include Koh Panyee on the itinerary.
 While you can technically charter a private boat, most travelers visit with a guide.